Brazil: Merger Control

 Overview and regulatory framework

-CADE,1 the Brazilian antitrust authority, was created in 1962 in the context of a broader attempt to set up in Brazil a regulatory framework aimed at preventing abuses of economic power.
+The Administrative Council for Economic Defense (CADE),1 the Brazilian antitrust authority, was created in 1962 in the context of a broader attempt to set up in Brazil a regulatory framework aimed at preventing abuses of economic power.
 CADE was originally created with a very broad mandate, which included a limited power to review merger transactions, but in fact it has not exercised this authority, for several reasons, over the entire three first decades of its existence.
 Actual antitrust merger review only started in Brazil in the early 1990s, when competition defence really hit the political agenda in the context of the liberal reforms that resulted in trade liberalisation, tax reforms, inflation control, privatisation and market deregulation.
 During this time, CADE was completely restructured by Brazilian Federal Statute No. 8,884/94, which entered into force on 11 June 1994, giving rise to the modern era of Brazilian competition law enforcement.
 CADE gained administrative and legal independence from the federal government, its commissioners became independent and were given fixed mandates, and the obligation to notify and obtain (at that time ex post, non-suspensory) antitrust clearance for mergers that fell within the corresponding statutory thresholds became clearly established.

 During the second half of the 1990s and the early 2000s, CADE worked to consolidate this new mandate, reviewing a number of transactions and imposing numerous sanctions on companies that failed to notify mandatorily reviewable mergers.
 It also rejected a small number of transactions, and imposed restrictions on some others, including a handful of high-profile cases.
 Later in the 2000s, CADE’s technical capabilities grew stronger (a Department of Economic Studies (DEE) was stablished in 2009, for instance), its processes became more institutionalised and transparent (public meetings started being broadcasted live on the internet in 2005, and guidelines were issued on fines for late notification and horizontal mergers), and enforcement in general became sturdier and more effective.